 The Great Thanksgiving refers to all the parts of the service in which the bread and wine are blessed.

-Sersum Corda (Latin for "Lift up your hearts") is a phrase dating back to 215 AD to focus our attention on God's action coming to us and our thoughts ascending to God.
-The Proper preface is seasonal found on BCP p.
-377ff., and the Sanctus (Latin for "holy") begins a hymn of praise dating from the 4th Century echoing the songs of angels in the visions of Isaiah and later St. John the Divine in the Book of Revelation anticipating the heavenly banquet.
+Sursum Corda (Latin for "Lift up your hearts") is a phrase dating back to 215 AD to focus our attention on God's action coming to us and our thoughts ascending to God.
+The Proper preface changes seasonally (according to the liturgical year), and the Sanctus (Latin for "holy") begins a hymn of praise dating from the 4th Century, echoing the songs of angels in the visions of Isaiah and later St. John the Divine in the Book of Revelation, anticipating the heavenly banquet.

-There are six Eucharistic Prayers (two in Rite I and four in Rite II).
-The first part of each recalls the events of salvation history and this is called Anamnesis (meaning "remembering").
+Each Eucharistic prayer then recalls the events of salvation history; this is called Anamnesis (meaning "remembering").

 The Words of Institution recall Jesus' words at the Last Supper (instructing the disciples to do this in remembrance of him.)
-The words of invocation called Epiclesis is where we ask the Holy Spirit to descend up these gifts and upon us to make the bread and wine holy and to make us part of Christ's body.
+The Epiclesis is where we ask the Holy Spirit to descend up the gifts and upon us to make the bread and wine holy and to make us part of Christ's body.

 The Great Amen (from the Hebrew meaning "so be it") is boldly proclaimed by the congregation affirming the actions that have just taken place.